 - holding account

-These clearing accounts (can be just one or many) can be сreated for you automatically by integration software like Synder.
+These clearing accounts (can be just one or many) can be сreated for you automatically.

 When you use accounting systems, like QuickBooks or Xero, a clearing account there is a buffer account created in the Chart of Accounts section.
-It temporarily holds the records of transactions synced into the system, for example, from an e-commerce platform or a payment processor.
+It temporarily holds the records of transactions synced into the system, for example, from an e-commerce platform, a payment processor or like is does opening balance equity.

 The purpose of a clearing account